Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/PackagingGuides/bento4.md

 ## Installing Bento4

-You can download the binaries for Bento4 for your preferred OS at the following link - [Bento4 binaries](https://www.bento4.com/downloads/)
+You can download the binaries for your preferred OS from [Bento4](https://www.bento4.com/downloads/)

 Add the filepath for the binaries to the Bento4 `bin` folder as a value to your `Path` environemnt variables on your computer.